EbookFoundation/free-programming-books/HOWTO.md

 * [Youtube - Markdown Crash Course](https://www.youtube.com/watch?v=HUBNt18RFbo)

 Don't hesitate to ask questions; every contributor started with a first PR.
-Join a team of [two thousand contributors!](https://contributor-graph-api.apiseven.com/contributors-svg?repo=EbookFoundation/free-programming-books)
+So... why not join our [large, growing](https://contributor-graph-api.apiseven.com/contributors-svg?repo=EbookFoundation/free-programming-books) community.

 Even if you're an experienced open source contributor, there are things that might trip you up.
 Once you've submitted your PR, Travis-CI will run a linter, often finding little issues with spacing or alphabetization.
 If you get a green button, everything is ready for review, but if not, click on the travis link to find out what the linter didn't like.
 Fix the problem and add a commit to your PR.